paschalogu/Terraform/README.md

 terraform init
 ```

-Run `terraform plan` to see the list of changes that will be made on creation.
+To review the list of changes that will be applied during creation, run the command `terraform plan`.

 ```bash
 terraform plan